 - Windows Driver

 - 3rd Party

 Windows driver for HD PVR

 This version is for Windows 8, 7, Windows Vista or Windows XP.
 It is also for HD PVR users with third party Mac or Linux applications.

 Please note: this loads firmware onto HD PVR (it must be run on a Windows PC).
 The third party Linux or Mac application is still needed.

-Download and unzip the file and run "hcwdriverinstall.exe".
+Download and run to install.
 When the Windows driver has been installed, you will see a message Drivers have been successfully installed